 Every time this happens to you, do not fight your emotions, or bottle them up.
 Just feel them, and let them go.

 Then, choose to feel a little bit better.
 And exhale those bad vibes away.

 Don’t let them ruin your day: never repress them.
 And give time to ask yourself how you feel every day.

-(To let emotions go, you really have to concentrate.
+(To let emotions go, you really have to concentrate on feeling them.
 It may be hard to focus on it at the beginning.
-But, once you practice it several times, it will come automatically, believe me!).
+But, once you practice it several times, it will come automatically).

 To balance my life

 I have always struggled with balance.
 Having a social life, studying, finding a job, traveling… etc. and getting a good sleep at the same time.